blueLiner33/VSD-Course-BWSI/README.md

 utilization= netlist area/core area
 Utilization keep around 50% or 60%
 Aspect Ratio= Height of chip/ Width of chip
+Logic system>floor_planning>placement>CTS>Routing

+## Placement
+The parts of chips like 'and', flip flops are represented by blocks or rectanglers on a chip.
+Based on the diagram put the blocks close to each other when connected.
+Then close to pins that are relvant to the blocks.
+To have signal intergerty need something to help signal reach the block, use repeaters(buffers).
+Based on distance inside of chip.
+Ones with high frequency place close togther.
+After check placement.
+Want to try to keep them close togther.

+## Clocks
+Last stage Static Timing analysis is the last step and tells the max frequency.
+All blocks need to recieve the clock at the same time.

 # Commands
 Logic of commands is important most have to be run one after another.